frack113/WAG/README.md

 wag generate --file "$YOUR_CONFIGURATIONS_FILE_PATH"
 ```

-To see more information about what you can do, see the [documentations][Documentations].
+To see more information about what you can do, see the [documentation][Documentation].

 ## :construction_worker: Contributing